SYLO Associates are continuing to provide pragmatic HR advice & guidance to SME’s during these challenging times.

 - Continue to communicate as the situation changes.

-- Make sure managers are clear on any relevant policies and processes, for example sickness reporting and sick pay, and procedures in case someone in the workplace develops the virus.
+- Make sure managers are clear on any relevant policies and processes, for example health and safety, sickness reporting and sick pay, and procedures in case someone in the workplace develops the virus.

 - Read more

 The coronavirus Job Retention Scheme has been extended to the 31st October 2020